Washington state lawmakers propose a $2.2 billion COVID-19 package supporting renters, vaccinations, businesses

 Washington state lawmakers Friday afternoon released the outline of a new COVID-19 relief bill aimed at boosting vaccine distribution and contact tracing, and aiding schools, renters and small businesses amid the pandemic.

-The $2.2 billion measure is funded almost totally by federal aid dollars from the pandemic-relief packages passed by Congress in last spring and in December.
+The $2.2 billion measure is funded largely by federal aid dollars from the pandemic-relief packages passed by Congress in last spring and in December.
+It also uses about $440 million from the state’s budget reserves.

-“Washington has done a good job saving lives by following public health advice, and that came at an economic cost to many in our state,” said House Majority Leader Pat Sullivan, D-Covington in a statement.
+The legislation is designed to get relief money out into the communities by the end of next month, said Sen. Christine Rolfes, D-Bainbridge Island.

+“We hope it will hit the governor’s desk within three weeks,” said Rolfes, chief Democratic budget writer in the Senate.
+“The money will be out in agencies and communities and public schools in February, is my hope.”

-By working with Senate lawmakers and figuring out how best to use the federal aid, “we have developed a great first step that pushes dollars out the door to communities and businesses in need,” Sullivan said.
+In a statement, House Majority Leader Pat Sullivan, D-Covington said lawmakers worked to best to use the federal aid and “we have developed a great first step that pushes dollars out the door to communities and businesses in need.”

-It would spend $618 million on boosting vaccination efforts and contact tracing, according to a summary of the legislation.
-It includes $668 million for school assistance, $365 million to aid renters and landlords and $240 million for grants to businesses.
+The bill would spend $618 million on boosting vaccination efforts and contact tracing, according to a summary of the legislation.

+It includes $668 million for school districts.
+That could be used “for whatever they need to resume in-person learning,” said Rolfes, or identifying and fixing the learning loss that has taken place across the pandemic.

+Some of the funding for contact tracing and testing is also intended to boost the ability of schools to reopen, she added.

+The bill also includes $365 million to aid renters and landlords, and $240 million for grants to help businesses impacted by the pandemic and related restrictions.

-Among other things, the bill spends $70 million on relief and $50 million for emergency child-care funding.
+Among other things, the bill spends $70 million on relief for immigrants and $50 million for emergency child-care funding.

-The new legislation crafted between state House and Senate Democrats is one a series of bills being fast-tracked in the Legislature to provide different types of relief.
+The new legislation crafted between state House and Senate Democrats — who each hold sizable majorities in their chambers — is one a series of bills being fast-tracked in the Legislature to provide different types of relief.

 Another, House Bill 1095, would exempt businesses from paying taxes on COVID-19 aid they received by the government, such as the Paycheck Protection Program or grant money distributed by Gov. Jay Inslee.